-Jenna Peters-Golden is an organizer, trainer, anti-Zionist Jewish rabble-rouser and artist.
-She is a white queer with class privilege, raised in southeastern Michigan and currently based in West Philadelphia.
+Raised in Ann Arbor, Michigan in an upper-middle class home, Jenna learned some of her most important political lessons from her parents.
 Politicized around the U.S. invasion of Iraq in 2001, she cut her teeth as a young organizer as part of the new Students for a Democratic Society in 2006 where she first began building skills in collective decision-making and local and national campaign organizing.

-Jenna has focused much of her political work around prison abolition and transformative justice, Palestinian solidarity/anti-occupation work, and Indigenous solidarity.
-She spent 8 years as a core member of Philly Stands Up, a transformative justice collective.
+Jenna spent 8 years as a core member of Philly Stands Up, a transformative justice collective, and she continues to participate in local and national conversations and efforts towards decarceration and community solutions to intervening in violence.
 She has been involved for many years in the Allied Media Conference, where she has led workshops, coordinated tracks and organized content around transformative justice, visionary sci-fi, and cooperative and collective governance practice.
-Since 2011, Jenna has been a member of the small and witchy Philly-based political study group Marginal Notes.
+From 2010-2018, Jenna was honored to be a member of the small and witchy Philly-based political study group, Marginal Notes.

 As an artist, Jenna creates images that support the movements and political struggles she believes in.
 Her drawings have been widely reproduced in posters, calendars, and magazines.
 In 2010, Jenna was a recipient of the Leeway Foundation’s Art and Change grant.

-When not facilitating or doing other AORTA work, Jenna can be found drawing comic books, romping with her dog, reading a million books, loving on the woods, and spending time with her fabulous and expansive family and friends.
+When not facilitating or doing other AORTA work, Jenna can be found drawing comic books, exploring the world with her tiny family and big group of friends, reading, loving the woods, and having so many opinions about the bulk sections of various food co-ops.
 Her work with AORTA, and our client and partner organizations fighting for social justice, is an honor, a passion, and a joy.